 Since you’re running the cables behind the drywall, you only need a jack and cable per room.
 While fishing the cable can be painstaking, the planning is self-evident.
 Of course, if you’re really not comfortable with the idea of doing the work, you can pay a professional to run the cables for you.

 The advantage is that Ethernet provides the most stable internet connections you can practically get inside of a home, and if you’re a heavy internet user, that might be worth it.
 Otherwise, you might try the next option first.

 Option 2: Powerline Adapters

-Powerline adapters are a complete inversion of running Ethernet.
+Powerline adapters (Power-line communication) are a complete inversion of running Ethernet.
 They’re a little slower and less stable, but they are about the easiest thing in the world to set up.

 Because this runs the internet through power cables, there is no additional EMF produced in the process.
 It’s exactly as safe as using Ethernet, and it gets you significant reductions in total EMF exposure.

 In addition to your Powerline adapter kits, you will need some short ethernet cables.
 Those will connect your adapters to the switch or modem on one end and the devices you’re using on the other end.